 - Welds:

 Welds in structural components of aircraft undergo significant stress during flight.
-Penetrant liquids help identify defects such as surface cracks or lack of fusion in welded areas, ensuring structural integrity is maintained.
+Liquid penetrant tests help identify defects such as surface cracks or lack of fusion in welded areas, ensuring structural integrity is maintained.

 - Repairs and Maintenance:

-During aircraft repairs or maintenance, penetrant liquids allow for quick and effective evaluation of repaired surfaces, ensuring the repairs are correctly done and free of hidden defects.
+During aircraft repairs or maintenance, liquid penetrant tests allow for quick and effective evaluation of repaired surfaces, ensuring the repairs are correctly done and free of hidden defects.

 Automotive

-In the automotive industry, penetrant liquids are used to ensure the quality and safety of a wide range of components:
+In the automotive industry, liquid penetrant tests are used to ensure the quality and safety of a wide range of components:

 - Engine Parts: